MW 8x3 / N38 - neodymium magnet

 Apart from immense strength, neodymium magnets have the following advantages:

-- Key role in advanced technologically fields – are used in HDD drives, electric motors, medical equipment and other advanced devices.
+- Key role in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: